CONTEMPL8git/Project-4-Group-4/README.md

 # K-Means cluster results :

 With this method, we could notice that clusters have more similarities and do have one of the parameters in common.
-Another observation in the results is that majority of red clusters(N1) are concentrated  on the right side of the graphic, which corrrelates to having heart attack, meaning that K-Means clustering algorithm is more inclined to reflecting true versus false results.
+Another observation in the results is that the majority of red clusters(N1) are concentrated  on the right side of the graphic, which corresponds to having a heart attack, meaning that the K-Means clustering algorithm is more inclined to reflect true versus false results.